jupyterhub/jupyterhub/docs/source/explanation/concepts.md

 example, if the spawner doesn't set an environment variable or doesn't provide storage.

-The single-user server's logs are handled by the spawner, so if you notice problems at this phase you need to check your spawner for instructions for accessing the single-user logs.
+The single-user server's logs are printed to stdout/stderr, and the spawer decides where those streams are directed, so if you notice problems at this phase you need to check your spawner for instructions for accessing the single-user logs.
 For example, the LocalProcessSpawner logs are just outputted to the same JupyterHub